- Aspects Determined as Materiality

 We patrol general buildings at least once every 40 months and specified underground malls/rooms at least once every 14 months.

 Employees with safety knowledge ensure safety for customers

-The ultimate mission of the Daigas Group is to ensure that customers can use gas safely and with peace of mind.
-To this end, in November 2009 we established the Four Safety Provisions to strengthen actions we had previously been taking, such as our All-Employee Gas Safety Initiative.
-The aim is to reduce accidents and problems by meticulously following four universal codes of conduct: adherence to rules, re-confirmation, work stoppage when encountering contingencies, and safety awareness training.
+- The ultimate mission of the Daigas Group is to ensure that customers can use gas safely and with peace of mind.
+To this end, in November 2009 we established the Four Safety Principles to strengthen actions we had previously been taking, such as our All-Employee Gas Safety Initiative.
+The aim is to reduce accidents and problems by meticulously following four universal codes of conduct: Adherence to rules, Effective communication, Double checking, and Stop-work responsibility.
 We will follow these provisions to help make ourselves continuously aware of our responsibility to customer safety.